History: A Touch of Color in the Gray

-Warning: No, I do not own D Gray Man and I do not make any profit with this story.
+Disclaimer : No, I do not own D Gray Man and I am not making any profit from this story.

-English version: A moment of silence for Lyra, AxZi and Koneko our wonderful past-Beta.
+English version: A moment of silence for Lyra, AxZi, Koneko and Nouilleverte our wonderful past-Beta.

-Fanart: You can see a draw of Eve and some fanart made by Kazemarune and Arya39 on my Tumblr (Ennael too).
+Fanart: You can see drawings of Eve and some fanart made by readers on my Tumblr (Ennael too).
 Also, Elogane made a canon side-fic but in french, It's "Nuancer les sentiments"